 Inpatient Vs. Outpatient Drug Rehab Center Offerings

-Inpatient programs require clients to stay on campus 24/7 for up to 90 days as they receive individual and group therapy.
+Inpatient programs require clients to stay on campus 24/7 for up to 90 days as they receive individual therapy and group therapy.
 While this is a tremendous opportunity for patients to get away and focus on recovery, outside obligations like work or family can make it difficult to attend inpatient treatment.
 People unable to get away can still benefit from the same therapeutic models in outpatient treatment and go home at night.

 At Crestview Recovery, our outpatient drug rehab center in Portland provides greater flexibility with varying degrees of addiction treatment programs.
 We create an individualized plan based on your needs to ensure we meet you where you are in recovery.
 For instance, while a standard outpatient program may work for some, others may need an intensive outpatient program or a partial hospitalization program.

 I was one of the first people to pass through Crestview when it opened in 2016.
 Best treatment I ever had.
 An appropriate amount of responsibility lands on the patient for actually wanting to be there to better themselves.
 You’re always going to have people in treatment that aren’t serious and are waiting to seize the moment to drink or use.
 If you can apply yourself to AA and their program it’s a great facility.
 I’ve been sober since.
 That was my 10th time in treatment.